 After School Snack: We provide all children with a light snack around 4pm, examples of what we offer include soup, wraps, yoghurts, fruit, squash and water.

 Children who attend an extra circular club at the school will be collected by a playworker if they are in KS1 or from Queen Emma, and a snack will be offered to them when they arrive at the after school club.

 The holiday club operates from 8am – 6pm with a full and varied programme of activities and trips.
 Each week has a theme to it and the activities and outings are based around that theme.
 This will be emailed out to you around 6 weeks before the start of the holiday for you to book the specific days.
 For children staying all day, a mid-morning snack and a light afternoon snack is provided.
 We ask you to provide a pack lunch.

 How to enrol:

-We currently have long waiting list so we suggest that you enrol as soon as possible.
+We will have a waiting list for places in September 2020 so we suggest that you enrol as soon as possible.
 Please see a link to our prospectus and enrolment forms.
 Please complete the enrolment forms and back to us where we can add you to our waiting list.

 General Information for Parents

 Children should be dropped off at the community entrance just as you enter the car park.
 At this entrance there is a CKC doorbell, and when rung a member of the CKC team will open the door to let

 Parents/ Children CKC team member will sign your child into the club.
 The same entrance is to be used by parents when collecting children from the afterschool club, parents will need to sign out their child when collecting them.
 This ensures we are able to track a child whereabouts in an emergency situation like a Fire for instance.